zdravkov/kendo-docs/api/web/notification.md

 ### button `Boolean` *(default: false)*

-Determines whether the notifications will include a close button.
-This setting works with the built-in templates only.
+Determines whether the notifications will include a hide button. **This setting works with the built-in templates only.**

 #### Example - enable hide buttons